jonathan-markland/FortAssault/README.md

     - Windows desktop (F# / .Net Core / SDL2-CS / SDL2)
     - Linux desktop (F# / .Net Core / SDL2-CS / SDL2)
-    - In the browser (F# / Fable / Web Canvas / HTML)  (if not also Bolero)
+    - [Forthcoming!]
+In the browser (F# / Fable / Web Canvas / HTML)  (if not also Bolero)

 In other words, one game, one language, its goes three places.

-I *also* have distilled a re-usable game algorithm library out of this.
+I also have distilled a re-usable game algorithm library out of this.

 Screenshots
 ===========